 This is a rapidly expanding area of the UK market with the government advocating the use of porous surfacing and cellular paving in preference to sealed surface systems in an attempt to deal with the growing over capacity of our aging sewer system.
 Recent legislation has even gone as far as advising porous paving systems for front hard-standings parking spaces rather than concrete or traditional paving.

 With porous paving there are two possible finishes:

 1. Grass Finish

 Everyone likes the look of freshly mown grass but this is set against a need for more and more hard surfacing to allow the movement of vehicles.
 The advantage of using grass protection/reinforcement is that you don’t have to worry about drainage – providing the area is already free draining.
-If you reinforce the area by the use of a grass grid system (Integra, AdPave or Enviroblock) to take vehicles then no additional drainage is needed.
+If you reinforce the area by the use of a grass grid system (Integra or AdPave) to take vehicles then no additional drainage is needed.

 There are many systems to choose from:

 If you are creating an area of reinforced grass on a commercial scale then a free draining sub base (DoT Type 1x or Type 3) according to the loading will be required together with geotextile above & below to stop migration of both this and the sand bedding, plus a good quality topsoil & seed to allow the grass to germinate and ensure longevity to your grass reinforced area.